shaib/pycon-il-2025/README.md

 can use `make clean` to remove everything if you want to rebuild from scratch; but it doesn't clean the theme files.

+You can also use `make devserver` for the HTML, and `npm run watch` for the styling -- these create watchers which update the output as you change the source files.

-The home page is currently defined in the template `website_2024/themes/PyCon-Israel-Flex/templates/index.html`.
+The home page is currently defined in the templates `website_2024/themes/PyCon-Israel-Flex/templates/homepage.html` and `.../homepage-he.html`.
 In the original template that came with the Flex theme, this page lists articles (blog posts), but we don't want that.
 The original template was kept for reference as `index.html.orig`.
 Also for reference, we kept the PyCon Israel 2023 home-page at `website_2024/content/pages/index.html.2023`.
-The intention is to change things so that the home page is defined like other pages, using a `index.md` file in `content/pages`, but we'll get there later.
+Technically, the home page is defined like other pages, using files `homepage.md` and `homepage-he.md` in `content/pages`, but these only contain metadata (language, selection of template, etc).

 Other interesting files to look at:
 - The settings are defined in `website_2024/pelicanconf.py` (we are